Ipstenu/varnish-http-purge/readme.txt

 = I don't see a button! =

-If you're on a Multisite Network and you're on the primary site in the network, only the <em>network</em> admins can empty the cache for that site
+That means your user doesn't have the appropriate permissions.
+Only administrators can empty the entire cache.
+In the case of a subfolder multisite network, only the <em>network</em> admins can empty the cache for the primary site.

-On a subfolder network if you empty the cache for `example.com`, then everything under that (like `example.com/site1` and `example.com/site99` and everything in between) would also get flushed.
-That means that deleting the cache on the main site deletes the cache for the entire network.
-Which would really suck.

-In order to mitigate the destructive nature of that power, only the network admins can empty the cache of the main site of a subfolder network.

 = Why is nothing caching when I use PageSpeed? =